Excess-Risk of Distributed Stochastic Learners: Abstract

 \section{Abstract}

-In this work, we analyze the learning ability of diffusion-based distributed learners that receive a continuous stream of data arising from the same distribution.
-We establish four distinctive advantages for these learners relative to other decentralized schemes.
-First, we obtain closed-form expressions for the evolution of their excess-risk for strongly-convex risk functions under a diminishing step-size rule.
-Using the result, we then show that the distributed strategy can improve the asymptotic convergence rate of the excess-risk by a factor of $N$ relative to non-cooperative schemes, where $N$ is the number of learners in the ad-hoc network.
-We further show that the fastest attainable rate of convergence matches the Cram\'{e}r-Rao bound (up to constants that do not depend on $N$ or the iteration number $i$) under some mild regularity conditions on the distribution of the data.
-Finally, we show that the diffusion strategy outperforms consensus-based strategies by reducing the overshoot during the transient phase of the learning process and asymptotically as well.
-In light of these properties, diffusion strategies are shown to enhance the learning ability of ad-hoc distributed networks by relying solely on localized interactions and on in-network processing.
+This work studies the learning ability of consensus and diffusion distributed learners from continuous streams of data arising from different but related statistical distributions.
+Four distinctive features for diffusion learners are revealed in relation to other decentralized schemes even under left-stochastic combination policies.
+First, closed-form expressions for the evolution of their excess-risk are derived for strongly-convex risk functions under a diminishing step-size rule.
+Second, using these results, it is shown that the diffusion strategy improves the asymptotic convergence rate of the excess-risk relative to non-cooperative schemes.
+Third, it is shown that when the in-network cooperation rules are designed optimally, the performance of the diffusion implementation can outperform that of naive centralized processing.
+Finally, the arguments further show that diffusion outperforms consensus strategies asymptotically, and that the asymptotic excess-risk expression is invariant to the particular network topology.
+The framework adopted in this work studies convergence in the stronger mean-square-error sense, rather than in distribution, and develops tools that enable a close examination of the differences between distributed strategies in terms of asymptotic behavior, as well as in terms of convergence rates.

 \allowdisplaybreaks